stylus/stylus/docs/docs/comments.md

 ## Single-line comments

-Single-line comments look like JavaScript comments, but are not outputted in the resulting CSS.
+Single-line comments look like JavaScript comments, but are not output in the resulting CSS.

 ```stylus
 // I'm a comment!